ziqizhang/jate/docs/guide/algorithms.md

 # Algorithms

-JATE provides 13 automatic term extraction algorithms.
-All algorithms implement the same interface: they take a list of candidates and a corpus store, and return a scored, sorted `TermExtractionResult`.
+JATE provides 14 automatic term extraction algorithms (13 classical + ensemble voting).
+All algorithms implement the same interface: they take a list of candidates and feature objects, and return a scored, sorted `TermExtractionResult`.

 ## Choosing an algorithm